 Dr. Michael J. Martirano was named interim superintendent for the Howard County Public School System in May 2017.
 He considers himself a teacher first and foremost and believes children must be at the center of all decision-making.
 Learn more about the Interim Superintendent →

 Karalee Turner-Little, Assistant Superintendent for Administrative Affairs

-Karalee Turner-Little oversees the Office of the Superintendent and serves as a liaison to the Board of Education, leading systemic processes, legislative services, grants and policy management.
+Karalee Turner-Little oversees the Office of the Superintendent and serves as a liaison to the Board of Education, leading systemic processes, grants and policy management.
 Turner-Little has been an educator for 25 years, serving in leadership roles in HCPSS, Montgomery County Public Schools, Md., Winston-Salem/Forsyth County Public Schools, N.C., and Lexington City Public Schools, N.C.
 Recent leadership roles include Coordinator of Systemic Initiatives and Executive Director to the Superintendent.